BEGINNERS GUIDE TO BOWFISHING

 Bowfishing for Carp

-The best time to go bowfishing for carp is in the spring time, when they congregate up in the shallows
+The best time to go bowfishing for carp is in the spring time, when they congregate up in the shallows and

-can even wade out in these shallow waters for the same luck.
+wade out in these shallow waters for the same luck.

 Bowfishing for Grass Carp

 Grass Carp are good prey to be hunted on the edges of weedbeds and shorelines with vegetation.
-Grass
+Grass carp

-the trolling motor off, and it’s game time!
+trolling motor off, and it’s game time!

 Bowfishing for Buffalo